rayfrankenstein/AITOW/README.md

 I want to go back to just doing good work.
 Obviously focusing on what the customer needs and wants, but where the engineers have a choice to do something the right way instead of just the fast way."--KrumpetPirate, [https://news.ycombinator.com/item?id=20417768](https://news.ycombinator.com/item?id=20417768)

 ---
+"vp of tech/scrum master - 'We're here to facilitate YOU.
+You let us know if you need anything or if you have any blockers.'

+me - 'I have a blocker, I need a license for this program, it costs $380.'

+vp - 'Ok, schedule a meeting with myself, the CTO whom we're trying to get to quit by scheduling him in menial meetings to death, your immediate boss and ask anybody in earshot if they want to come.

+Also, you haven't filled out all the business process software stuff so that I can tell the CEO who is my buddy why us being behind schedule isn't my fault or his.'"--bodhemon, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)

+---
 “Why Scrum is the Wrong Way to Build Software

 A brief list of what Scrum gets wrong